Vacuum

 Glass That Looks like Single Glazing – Performs like Triple Glazing

-Vacuum glazing for timber windows is revolutionizing energy efficiency in homes, especially in conservation areas and listed properties.
-Merging the traditional charm of timber with the cutting-edge performance of vacuum glass, this technology offers a solution that enhances both the style and sustainability of homes without compromising the architectural integrity of historic buildings.
+Vacuum glazing for timber windows is revolutionising energy efficiency in homes, especially in conservation areas and listed properties.
+Merging the traditional charm of timber with the cutting-edge performance of vacuum glass, this technology enhances both the style and sustainability of homes without compromising the architectural integrity of historic buildings.

 What is Vacuum Glazing?